Shop by

 If you notice any of these, it's a good idea to check your filter and replace it if necessary.
 An overworked system could lead to more serious, costly repairs down the line.

-This diminished performance is often due to accumulated dust, pet dander, and other airborne particles clogging your filter, which impedes the system's ability to circulate air efficiently.
+The reduced performance is often due to accumulated dust, pet dander, and other airborne particles clogging your filter, which impedes the system's ability to circulate air efficiently.
+Continually running your HVAC system with a dirty filter can also overwork the unit, leading to premature wear and potentially costly repairs.

 Take the quiz on how often you should change your air filters.